 - The legend of these mountains lives on at the Superstition Mountain Museum in Apache Junction.

-Whatever you do, and wherever you stay in the Superstitions, one trip will have you planning your next visit, and perhaps buying a really cool map.
+Whatever you do, one trip will have you planning your next visit, and perhaps buying a really cool map.

 - Pinegrove Campground, Mountainaire, AZ